9-Year-Old Chess Prodigy Will Be Allowed To Remain In U.K.

 What's next for Shreyas?
 More chess competitions, of course.

-He aims to be the World Chess Champion by the age of 21 -- a year younger than Gary Kasparov was when he became world champion in 1985.
+He aims to be the World Chess Champion by the age of 21 — a year younger than Garry Kasparov was when he became world champion in 1985.

 It's an ambitious goal, but hey, he's still got 12 years to work on it.

-Note: A previous version of this story misspelled Garry Kasparov's first name as Gary.